Purpose

 Executive Leadership Team will ensure that:

-15. PIA implements the PIA Policy, Procedures and Safeguarding Implementation Standards as they apply to our context, people (PIA Participants), children and young people with whom we engage, as well as the processes, programmes, projects, events and activities we undertake.
+15. PIA implements the PIA Policy, Procedures and Safeguarding Implementation Standards as they apply to our context, people (PIA representatives), children and young people with whom we engage, as well as the processes, programmes, projects, events and activities we undertake.

 Reporting